AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 The lower bound is positive.
 Triangle has turned IBP's unknown into a certificate for the radius-$0.2$ square.

+The calculation is small because April's network has only one unstable ReLU.
+A larger network must carry a triangle for every unstable ReLU, which creates a scaling question.

 ## Why does Triangle become expensive?

-For April, one triangle is easy to carry.
-A modern network may contain thousands of unstable ReLUs.
-Triangle then leaves us two computational choices.
+With many unstable ReLUs, we face two computational choices.
 We can retain every hidden variable and solve one growing global linear program, or eliminate hidden variables so that each bound refers only to earlier variables.

 With $k$ unstable ReLUs, retaining them adds $3k$ inequalities, plus the variables and affine equations for the network.
 The initial constraint count grows linearly, but the resulting linear program can become large.
-Eliminating a hidden variable instead projects the feasible region cut out by the inequalities---a **polytope**---onto the remaining variables.
+Eliminating a hidden variable instead projects the feasible set, a **polytope** (a region defined by linear inequalities), onto the remaining variables.
 This projection can multiply constraints.

 <details markdown="1">